“It rains on average 180 days per year”

 Harvesting: the beautiful rain falls on The Roof and fills up the storage tanks.

 Transport: the precious rainwater is filtered into an ISO bulk tank and transported to the bottling facility.

 Filtering: the rainwater is carefully filtered and treated with ultraviolet light for extra food safety.

 Bottling: each batch of water is lovingly filled and every Cloud Juice bottle is given a final polish before we pack it in its box.

-Cloud Juice is harvested and bottled in accordance with the Tasmanian Government health and safety regulations.
+Cloud Juice is harvested and bottled in accordance with the Tasmanian and Australian Government health and safety regulations.